I signed up to the

 Not only are the videos varied enough to stay interesting, but the games that follow them allow you to really understand and solidify the new vocabulary that you’ve picked up in the lesson.

-And with a 15 day free trial, there's absolutely no excuse for not giving Yabla a try if you're learning one of the 6 languages offered.
+15 day free trial, there's absolutely no excuse for not giving Yabla a try if you're learning one of the 6 languages offered.